-The Democratic Party faces profound structural disadvantages at the federal level:
+Reform-minded Americans face profound structural disadvantages at the federal level:

-The Senate: With equal representation for each state regardless of population, the Senate dramatically overrepresents rural, conservative voters.
+The Senate: With equal representation for each state regardless of population, the Senate dramatically overrepresents sparsely populated areas.
 Wyoming (population 580,000) has the same Senate representation as California (population 39 million).
-This system gives Republicans a builtin advantage of approximately 6-7 percentage points.
+This system creates a built-in bias against populous states of approximately 6-7 percentage points.

-The Filibuster: The Senate's 60-vote threshold for most legislation means that even when Democrats win elections, they cannot govern effectively.
+The Filibuster: The Senate's 60-vote threshold for most legislation means that even when motivated political actors win elections, they cannot govern effectively.
 The modern filibuster has transformed from a rare procedural tool into a routine requirement for virtually all significant legislation.

 The Electoral College: The Electoral College system distorts presidential elections, creating "battleground states" while rendering millions of voters in "safe" states effectively irrelevant.
-Democrats have won the popular vote in seven of the last eight presidential elections (1992-2024), yet have only held the presidency for 16 of those 32 years.
+This creates a fundamental disconnect between popular will and electoral outcomes.